Structured Binary Neural Networks for Image Recognition: Experiments

-\bohan{ We further compare the ``structure approximation'' with the width multiplier baseline \cite{howard2017mobilenets}, which simply multiplies the channel number by a fixed ratio.
+We further compare the ``structured approximation'' with the width multiplier baseline \cite{howard2017mobilenets}, which simply multiplies the channel number by a fixed ratio.
 To make the two settings directly comparable, we set $K=4$ and the width multiplier to 2.
-The results are shown in Table \ref{tab:classification_width}. }
+The results are shown in Table \ref{tab:classification_width}.

-\bohan{We observe that GroupNet outperforms the width multiplier baseline on ResNet-18.
-This further justifies the group-wise approximation can better preserve the information.}
+We observe that GroupNet outperforms the width multiplier baseline on ResNet-18.
+This further justifies the group-wise approximation can better preserve the information.

-\subsubsection{\major{Effect of the group space}}
+\subsubsection{Effect of the group space}

-To show the importance of the structure design, we define more methods for comparison as follows: \textbf{LBD:} It implements the layer-wise binary decomposition strategy described in Section~\ref{sec:layerwise}. \textbf{GBD v1:} We implement with the group-wise binary decomposition strategy, where each base consists of one block.
+To show the importance of the space design, we define more methods for comparison as follows: \textbf{LBD:} It implements the layer-wise binary decomposition strategy described in Section~\ref{sec:layerwise}. \textbf{GBD v1:} We implement with the group-wise binary decomposition strategy, where each base consists of one block.
 It corresponds to the approach described in Eq. (\ref{eq:2}) and is illustrated in Figure~\ref{fig:main} (d). \textbf{GBD v2:} Similar to GBD v1, the only difference is that each group base has two blocks.
-It is illustrated in Figure~\ref{fig:main} (e) and is explained in Eq. (\ref{eq:3}). \textbf{GBD v3:} It is an extreme case where each base is a whole network, which can be treated as an ensemble of a set of binary networks. \
+It is illustrated in Figure~\ref{fig:main} (e) and is explained in Eq. (\ref{eq:3}). \textbf{GBD v3:} It is an extreme case where each base is a whole network, which can be treated as an ensemble of a set of binary networks. \ We present the results in Table \ref{tab:groupspace}.

-We present the results in Table \ref{tab:groupspace}.
-We observe that learning the soft connections between each group results in the best performance on ResNet-18.
-Moreover, different architectures can have a great impact on the performance.
-For example, the Top-1 gap between ``GBD v2'' and ``GBD v3'' is $3.1\%$ even though their complexity is nearly the same.
-More importantly, GroupNet-A outperforms LBD by 7.4\% on the Top-1 accuracy.
-Note that LBD approach can be treated as a kind of \emph{tensor approximation} which has similarities with multiple binarizations methods in~\cite{fromm2018heterogeneous, guo2017network, li2017performance, lin2017towards, tang2017train} and the differences are described in Section~\ref{sec:discussion}.
-It strongly shows that employing the group-wise decomposition strategy is essential for highly accurate classification.
-We speculate that this significant gain is partly due to the preserved block structure in binary bases.
-It also proves that apart from designing accurate binarization function, it is also essential to design appropriate structure for BNNs.